trisquelgnulinux/trisquel-builder/README.md

 The binary packages can be built from a dsc by running:

     sbuild --no-run-lintian -v -A --dist $CODENAME --arch $ARCH file.dsc

+check `man sbuild` for more useful arguments while testing your builds.